The Gorilla God's Go-To Girl: Web novel

-Written by Shirohi, The Gorilla God's Go-To Girl was serialized as a web novel on the Shōsetsuka ni Narō website from August 10, 2020 to August 23, 2021.
+Written by Shirohi, The Gorilla God's Go-To Girl was serialized as a web novel on the Shōsetsuka ni Narō website from August 10, 2020, to August 23, 2021.
 A print version of the novel has not been released.

 Manga

-A manga adaptation with art by Mika Kamisu began serialization on Kadokawa Corporation's ComicWalker manga website on August 8, 2021.
-Its chapters have been collected into seven tankōbon volumes as of June 2025.
+A manga adaptation with art by Mika Kamisu was serialized on Kadokawa Corporation's ComicWalker manga website from August 8, 2021 to January 11, 2026.
+Its chapters were collected into eight tankōbon volumes released from November 5, 2021 to February 5, 2026.